• Skip to main content

 • Work-life balance culture

-The new administrator will have access to useful technology devices, along with designated funds for continued professional development.
+The new director will have access to useful technology devices, along with designated funds for continued professional development.
 This position is supported by a caring community of colleagues who value a healthy work-life balance.
-In addition to a supportive and collaborative professional environment, the city of Faribault has a number of unique characteristics:

 • Centrally located on I35; driving distance within an hour of Mankato, Rochester, Twin Cities